carltonupp/carlton.upperdine.dev/content/posts/csharp-pattern-matching.md

 numbers.Sum(n => n is int i ? i : 0);
 ```

-# Switch up your switches with *where* patterns
+# Switch up your switches with *when* patterns

-You can use a *where* pattern on a switch case to add further filtering to the condition.
+You can use a *when* pattern on a switch case to add further filtering to the condition.
 Here we have the traditional FizzBuzz program:

 ```csharp
 static void FizzBuzz()